sorbet/sorbet/website/docs/error-reference.md

 end
 ```

-In some case, we're already being cautious and perform some checks before
+In some cases, we're already being cautious and perform some checks before
 returning yet Sorbet still complains about the return type:

 ```rb